syiming/testbed/docs/source/support/gcp.md

 ### Colab vs. GCP

-While Colab is good for assignments, and is still a helpful and free tool for experimentation for your project, you will likely need a dedicated GPU instance when you start training on large datasets and collaborating as a team:
+While Colab is good for assignments and is still a helpful and free tool for experimentation for your project, you will likely need a dedicated GPU instance when you start training on large datasets and collaborating as a team:

 * Colab will disconnect after 12 hours or ~30 min of idling (and you will lose your unsaved data).
-A GCP VM instance will not disconnect untill you stop it (or run out of credits).
+A GCP VM instance will not disconnect until you stop it (or run out of credits).

 * A GCP VM instance's disk space allows you to deal with larger datasets.
 In Colab's case, you will have to save all your data and models to Google Drive.